ml4a/ml4a/word2vec_tsne.md

 For this particular example we'd want the network to output 1 (i.e. yes, that is the true context).

-If we set $w_i$ to 'frogs', then we'd want the network output 0 - in our one sentence corpus, `['I', 'think', 'are', 'cool']` is not the true context for 'frogs'.
+If we set $w_i$ to 'frogs', then we'd want the network output 0.
+In our one sentence corpus, `['I', 'think', 'are', 'cool']` is not the true context for 'frogs'.
 Sorry frogs 🐸.

 ## Building the model